emgong/double-takes/README.md

 # double-takes

-Home of Test Double's official blog
+Home of Test Double's official blog.
+You can see the (secret!) preview page up here: http://limitless-dawn-5136.herokuapp.com

 ## Adding a post